-For current trail advisories and closures, visit www.SMCoParks.org.
+For more trail information and routes, visit www.SMCoParks.org.

 Sam McDonald County Park

 Sam McDonald County Park offers magnificent redwood forests and a ridge with vistas of the Pacific Ocean.
 The Park, some 850 acres, includes youth camps, an equestrian camp, and a hiker's hut.